BunnyIIIX/Sacr3d_N0T3/notes.md

   step on that sharp thing.
 Due to the pain of stepping on it that is, the legs will weaken and cause you to fall and drown into the river.

+## Shattering The Living Organism

+* With 2 input frequencies, for example:-
+  - Headphone setup: `Left = Low` and `Right = High`.
+  - The higher frequency must be `11x (eleven times)` the lower, which is `right` frequency must be
+    `11x (eleven times)` the `left`.
+  - For musicians, this is called `eleven harmonic`
+  - Micro organism begin to shattered when we add `eleven harmonic`.

+### Destroying the corrupted micro organism
+* `Cancer` & `Leukemia`:
+  - Between 100,000hz to 300,000hz.

+## You are different my friends
+Please...Please always remember this, we as a human being are so special..
+We have a very special gift given to us by God/Higher Self/Source or whatever you called ...
+The gift is the 'free will'..
+Some people may think 'free will' are nonsense but for me its a very very special gift...
+Please remember, nothing can stop or trap you as long as you are alive on this earth.
+You have many advantages, you can do sooo many things that you never thought possible.
+There is nothing that cannot be cured in this world.  please, don't give up, keep seeking knowledge, study and keep studying..
+Do some research about our brain, how it work, how all the glands work, how to excited/use Vegus Nerve, how to connect heart and brain, and many many more things... believe me, you'll be surprise to know how much we can do...Remember this,  they won't be able to do anything to you as long as you don't admit defeat, as long as you still breathing...
+Please don't give up, I understand how you feel ..
+All my family, my mom, my dad, brother, sister, nephew, brother in law, cousins, averyone got that j@bs ..
+No one listen to me, sometimes it feels very lonely, i miss my mom and dad and family soo much..
+They changed, they really  changed..They are not the same anymore .. but, it's because they don't realize it, they don't want to wake up, they dont even want to realize or try to understand what is it..
+But You, It's different..
+People who are aware and understand like you, it's different.  please, don't give up...
+Promise me my dear friend...